protectorOfPotatoes/tic-tac-toe/README.md

       -->print_board function
       -->check if game won function

-#how to traverse the board for tic tac toe playing
+#how to traverse the board for tic tac toe playing:

- press '>' to go right
- press '<' to go left
+# press '<' to go left
- press 'm' to go up
+# press 'm' to go up
- press ' ' to go down
+# press ' ' to go down
- click 'x' or 'o' to mark the cell
+# click 'x' or 'o' to mark the cell